Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 Long before Kelly, Daniel Bernoulli had already moved in the right direction.
 In 1738, in his analysis of the St. Petersburg paradox, he proposed logarithmic utility.
 He did not frame it in terms of time averages or ergodicity, but he correctly saw that the value of money is not linear and that multiplicative risk changes the problem.

-Claude Shannon is not just background here.
-His work is foundational.
+Claude Shannon’s work is foundational here.
 In 1948, Shannon created information theory, a mathematical framework for reasoning about signal, noise, and transmission.
 The deep idea is that information can be measured, that uncertainty has structure, and that better information changes what an optimal repeated decision looks like.
 That is the intellectual foundation Kelly stands on.

 In Shannon’s framework, information has operational value because it improves your ability to act under uncertainty.
 Kelly’s central insight was to take that logic and apply it to betting and capital allocation.
 If information improves the quality of your edge, then there is an optimal way to convert that edge into compounded wealth growth.